Using the Web Console

 console.<cluster-name.toplevel.domain> (for example, console.your-cluster.example.com).
 The first time you access the web console you will be presented with a login screen.
 To get started, click Sign In.

 The Apcera Platform supports different authentication mechanisms for accessing your cluster.
 Which authentication mechanisms are available depends on how your cluster was configured.
-Production clusters will typically integrate with a third-party identify provider, such as Google Identity Platform or Active Directory.
-For example, the login dialog below shows that the cluster supports several authentication mechanism (Google, Kerberos, LDAP, and others).
+Production clusters will typically integrate with a third-party identify provider, such as Active Directory.
+For example, the login dialog below shows that the cluster supports several authentication mechanism (Google, Keycloak, LDAP, and others).

-Note: If you aren't able login to the console, clear your browser’s cache and try logging in again.
+Note: If you are not able login to the console, clear your browser’s cache and try logging in again.